-\paragraph{Hallucination.} In cases where evidence is unclear or inconclusive, TALE relies on its pre-trained knowledge, resulting in hallucinated rationales.
+\paragraph{Hallucination.} In cases where evidence is unclear or inconclusive, SAGE relies on its pre-trained knowledge, resulting in hallucinated rationales.
 Hallucination errors often occur when the model confidently asserts false information without sufficient evidence.
-Table \ref{tab:hallucination_example} illustrates a case where TALE incorrectly concluded that Sarah Michelle Gellar, a cast member of *Scream 2*, was a star of the TV show *Roseanne*, despite the absence of supporting evidence.
+Table \ref{tab:hallucination_example} illustrates a case where SAGE incorrectly concluded that Sarah Michelle Gellar, a cast member of Scream 2, was a star of the TV show Roseanne, despite the absence of supporting evidence.

-At each round, TALE’s reflector module takes the aggregated evidence summary and generates a chain-of-thought reflection, pointing out which attributes seem well-supported, which appear contradictory or missing, and where further detail is needed (Section 3.3).
+At each round, SAGE’s reflection module takes the aggregated evidence summary and generates a CoT reflection, pointing out which attributes seem well-supported, which appear contradictory or missing, and where further detail is needed.

 The next query is generated from that reflection, so contradictions are an explicit signal to search for clarifying evidence.
-We do not hard-code a credibility score; instead, TALE relies on cross-source agreement and iterative follow-up.
+We do not hard-code a credibility score; instead, SAGE relies on cross-source agreement and iterative follow-up.
 All retrieved snippets and their domains will be released so that future work can plug in credibility weighting without altering the loop.

-\paragraph{Conflicting evidence.} At each round, TALE’s reflector module takes the aggregated evidence summary and generates a CoT reflection, pointing out which attributes seem well-supported, which appear contradictory or missing, and where further detail is needed.
-The next query is generated from that reflection, so contradictions are an explicit signal to search for clarifying evidence.
-However, in some cases, TALE encounters \textbf{\textit{conflicting evidence}} across multiple search iterations.
-It sometimes struggles to appropriately resolve contradictory information.
-Table \ref{tab:conflicting_evidence_example} presents a scenario where the model failed to handle conflicting evidence when assessing the number of band members in Lush and P.O.D.
+\paragraph{Conflicting evidence.} At each iteration, SAGE's reflection module takes the aggregated evidence summary and produces a CoT reflection pointing out which attributes are well-supported, which appear contradictory or missing, and where further detail is needed.
+The next query is then generated from that reflection, so contradictions act as an explicit signal to search for clarifying evidence.
+In some cases, however, SAGE encounters \textit{conflicting evidence} across multiple iterations and struggles to resolve it.
+Table~\ref{tab:conflicting_evidence_example} presents an example where the model failed to handle conflicting reports on the number of band members in Lush and P.O.D.

-\paragraph{Topic drift in query refinement.} To analyze how often TALE's query refinement step introduces topic drift or irrelevant queries, we examined this within the 100 instances from our error analysis.
-Since our TALE configuration uses up to 3 iterations (1 initial query, up to 2 refined queries), this involved inspecting the query generation process across these stages.